St Andrew's School, Singapore: Post-war Woodsville (1945–1990)

 Immediately after the war, the school was the first to re-open.
 The school was then divided into lower school and upper school.
 Until the arrival of Adams, who had just been released from internment, D.D.
 Chelliah acted as headmaster.
 As the school population grew, the school grew as well with the addition of another floor in 1952.
 The Lim Teck Kin Tower was also added in that year.

 In 1955, the lower school was renamed the Junior School, and the upper school was renamed Secondary School.
 In 1956, due to the rapid growth of the junior school, it was further separated into two schools: Junior I and Junior II.
 Each junior school was run by its own headmaster, but this changed from 1960 onwards when both schools shared the same head.

 In 1969, pre-university classes started and in 1978, St Andrew's Junior College was established and moved to Malan Road.
 By the 1980s, the Woodsville site was unable to handle the growth of both junior schools and the secondary school.
-Meanwhile, with nearby Potong Pasir developed, the school requested that a 4.18-hectare site allocated for education would be used for the St Andrew's Secondary School.
+Meanwhile, with nearby Potong Pasir developed, the school requested that a 4.18-hectare site allocated for education would be used for the St Andrew's School (secondary).
 Construction of the secondary school started on 3 November 1984 and the buildings were opened in July 1986.